Fundamental Constructs in Programming Languages: Defining and Implementing Funcons

 \section{Defining and Implementing Funcons}

-In this section, we illustrate how to define the behaviour of a funcon, once and for all, using a modular variant \cite{MSOS,Mosses2009IPSOS} of structural operational semantics \cite{SOS}.
+In this section, we illustrate how to define the behaviour of a funcon, once and for all, using a highly modular variant \cite{MSOS,Mosses2009IPSOS} of structural operational semantics \cite{SOS}.
+Modularity of funcon definitions is crucial for extensibility of funcon collections.

 \QUESTION{How are funcons defined?} The funcon signature in Fig.~\ref{fig:scope} specifies that $\NAME{scope}$ takes two arguments.
-The first argument is required to be pre-evaluated to a value of type $\NAME{environments}$; the second argument should be unevaluated.
+The first argument is required to be pre-evaluated to a value of type $\NAME{environments}$; the second argument should be unevaluated, as indicated by `$\TO T$'.
 Values computed by $\NAME{scope}( \rho_1, X )$ are to have the same type ($T$) as the values computed by $X$.